"United States v. Windsor" lawsuit: The U.S. Supreme Court

 Subsequent lawsuits linked to this U.S. Supreme Court ruling:

-A flood of lawsuits were triggered, inspired, and/or influenced by Justice Kennedy's DOMA ruling on 2013-JUN-26.
+A flood of lawsuits were triggered, inspired, and/or influenced by Justice Kennedy's DOMA ruling on 2013-JUN-26 in Windsor v.
+United States.
 They totaled at least 15 during the first month alone:

 On 2013-JUL-18, about three weeks after the DOMA decision was released, after having wasting $2.3 million on a hopeless effort to defend the clearly unconstitutional federal DOMA law and thus preserve discrimination against same-sex married couples, the House Bipartisan Legal Advisory Group (BLAG) threw in the towel.
 They wrote a brief in the Tracey Cooper-Harris v.
 United States case, saying: